libktx/ktx/README.md

 ### Official guides

 Each module contains a `README.md` file with a list of all features or a guide with some code snippets.
 Browse through the directories in the root folder to find out more about each library.

 ### Source documentation

 All public classes and functions are also documented with standard Kotlin _KDocs_.
-GitHub releases contain archives with generated Dokka documentation for each module, although you can go through the documentation by viewing the sources directly.
+You can access the documentation by:

+- Viewing the generated Dokka files hosted on the the [project website](https://libktx.github.io/ktx/).
+- Reading the sources directly.
+- Using the `doc` archive in [GitHub releases](https://github.com/libktx/ktx/releases) with generated Dokka files.

 ### Links